 Using a pastry brush, spread the glaze over the top and sides of the loaf.

-Bake for 50-55 minutes when a meat thermometer inserted tells you it's 160 degrees.
+Bake for 50-55 minutes when a meat thermometer inserted tells you the internal temperature is 160 degrees.

 I love how every week there can be something different for dinner.
 Or, you can have it every week and not get tired of it.
 This dijon herb roasted pork cranberry pear chutney is EXACTLY that.